Search by name, year or event

 King Henry IV ( 1399 - 1413 )

-1400 - Richard dies from self-inflicted starvation
+1400 - Richard dies of starvation in Pontefract Castle.

 1401 - Owain Glyndwr leads Welsh revolt against English rule